 Once your Salesperson License Application Part A has been processed by LREC, you will receive an email communication with your candidate authorization to test from LREC via Pearson Vue with instructions to schedule your exam date/time.

 You will have 150 minutes to complete the national portion and 90 minutes for the state portion.
 For more information, see the PearsonVue candidate exam information here.

-If you want help passing your Louisiana real estate exam, The CE Shop also offers comprehensive Exam Prep tailored to Louisiana.
+Do you need help passing your Louisiana real estate exam?
+The CE Shop also offers comprehensive Exam Prep tailored to Louisiana.
 If you have any additional questions, visit our Louisiana real estate exam frequently asked questions page.